odockal/podman-desktop-qe/docs/uninstall/macos-cleanup.md

-# Podman Desktop and Podman uninstallation process (partially unverified)
+# Podman Desktop, Kind and Podman uninstallation process (partially unverified)

+## Kind clean up

+1. Clean up running containers and pulled images - in case of kind, one can use UI to delete kind cluster, or run `kind delete clusters --all`
+2. Depending on what we tweaked along the way, we need to revert (/docs/scenarios/kind/kind-testing-scenarios.md)
+* setting up kind to be run as rootless
+* using rootless or rootful podman on the system

+## Podman uninstallation

 Based on https://github.com/containers/podman/issues/11319